ejmastnak/ejmastnak.com/content/tutorials/arch/backlight.md

 - ACPI (which stands for Advanced Configuration and Power Interface) is a standard interface that gives your operating system a way to interact with your hardware (e.g. your backlight and function keys in our context).
   Reference: [Wikipedia: ACPI](https://en.wikipedia.org/wiki/Advanced_Configuration_and_Power_Interface).

-- A daemon (at the risk of stating the obvious) is a computer program that runs as a background process, and typically listens for and responds to events, e.g. network requests or hardware activity.
+- A *daemon* is a name for a computer program that runs as a background process, and typically listens for and responds to events, e.g. network requests or hardware activity.
   In our context, we'll use the `acpid` daemon to detect and respond to ACPI events resulting from brightness key presses.
   References: [Wikipedia: Daemon (computing)](https://en.wikipedia.org/wiki/Daemon_(computing)) in general; [ArchWiki: acpid](https://wiki.archlinux.org/title/Acpid) and `man 8 acpid` in our context.